Member Access Only

 Easy

-Taco night is on the plan three times this month because your family will ask for it and you can make it in twenty minutes with your eyes closed.
+Taco night is on the plan because your family will ask for it and you can make it in twenty minutes with your eyes closed.
 The homemade seasoning from the Staple page replaces the store-bought packet with more flavor and no mystery ingredients.

 Set out all the toppings in little bowls and let everyone build their own.
 Make extra meat on purpose.
 The next day taco salad bowls take three minutes and zero cooking.